sequence assembly softwareabi trace assembly

 If you want to remove files from the Job List, use the chromatogram assembly button or press the Delete key.

-To start the assembly process, press the START chromatogram assembly button.
-During assembly, DNA Baser will:
+To start the assembly process, press the Start sequence assembly chromatogram assembly button.
+During assembly, DNA Sequence Assembler will:

 • automatically detect and trim low quality regions of your samples